jobrouter/typo3-process/Documentation/configuration.rst

 Extension configuration
 =======================

-To configure the extension, go to :guilabel:`Admin Tools` > :guilabel:`Settings`
-> :guilabel:`Extension Configuration` and click on the :guilabel:`Configure
+To configure the extension, go to :guilabel:`Admin Tools > Settings > Extension Configuration` and click on the :guilabel:`Configure extensions` button.
-extensions` button.
 Open the :guilabel:`jobrouter_process` configuration:

 .. figure:: _images/extension-configuration.png
-   :alt: Log options in the extension configuration
+   :alt: Options in the extension configuration

-   Log options in the extension configuration
+   Options in the extension configuration

 Encryption
 ----------